 During this process, you receive permanent supervisory support from both SHU and MBS.

 Upon completion, you submit your doctoral thesis to SHU for defense at an oral examination (viva voce).
 When successful, you are awarded the degree DBA Doctor of Business Administration by SHU.

 Sheffield Hallam University

 Sheffield Hallam University (SHU) in Sheffield, UK is renowned for its modern facilities, dynamic approach to teaching and learning, and high levels of student support.
 With 34,000 students from over 100 countries worldwide and 3,000 staff members, it is one of the UK’s largest and most progressive universities.

 Research at Sheffield Hallam University addresses real-world challenges that impact upon people’s lives.
 SHU is highly ranked for research.
 In fact, 72 % of their research is ranked internationally excellent or world-leading for impact (Research Excellence Framework 2014).

 Sheffield Business School (SBS), with more than 8,000 students from more than 100 countries, is one of Sheffield Hallam University's main faculties, and has a national and international reputation for delivering postgraduate and professional management development programs.
 With over thirty years of experience in research and teaching in business and management, SBS is involved in a diverse range of pure and applied research, covering most areas of business and management.

-The DBA program of Munich Business School and Sheffield Hallam University is developed for managers and executives who:
+The DBA program is developed for managers and executives who: